-Michael is a senior associate in the litigation team.
+Michael is a partner in the litigation team.

 Michael's advice is informed by his broad experience in public policy.
 He joined the Civil Service Fast Stream after university and worked in policy roles for eight years.